center-for-threat-informed-defense/attack_to_veris/docs/visualization.md

 # Visualization
-This repository includes several ways to visualize the mappings.
+This repository includes several ways to visualize the VERIS mappings to ATT&CK.

 ## ATT&CK Navigator Layers